How to Study Boundary Phenomena

 Pronoun-like Determinative-like

-Morphology (66) Compound; not monomorphemic; no distinct accusative, genitive, or reflexive forms
+Morphology (66) Compound; no distinct accusative, genitive, or reflexive forms

-Syntax (50) Not in partitives (*each other of the people); not in existentials; doesn’t take else Accepts genitive ’s; appears in object
+Syntax (50) Not in partitives; not in existentials; no else Accepts ’s; appears in object

 Phonology (3) (weak signal)